intel/xpumanager/doc/smi_user_guide.md

   --debug                     Print debug info

   -d,--device                 Device ID or PCI BDF address to query.
 It will show more detailed info.
+  --pf,--physicalfunction     Display the physical functions only.
+  --vf,--virtualfunction      Display the virtual functions only.
   --dump                      Property ID to dump device properties in CSV format.
 Separated by the comma.
                               1. Device ID
                               2. Device Name